10 Essential Strategies for Preventing ACL Tears in Basketball: Expert Tips for Long-Term Joint Health

 2. Strengthen Your Core and Lower Body

-A strong core and lower body provide the foundation for stable movements and help protect your knees from excessive forces.
-Focus on exercises that target your glutes, quadriceps, hamstrings, and calf muscles.
+A strong core and lower body lay the foundation for stable movements and help shield your knees from excessive forces.
+Concentrate on exercises that target your glutes, quadriceps, hamstrings, and calf muscles.

 Include these exercises in your strength training program: